 - White Chocolate Chips | Use quality white chocolate here!
 I used Ghirardelli

-- Crushed Peppermint | you can use peppermint candies, or go traditional and use crushed candy canes!
+- Crushed Peppermint | You can use peppermint candies, or go traditional and use crushed candy canes!

-Instructions for White Chocolate Peppermint Cookies
+How to make White Chocolate Peppermint Cookies

 For a professional bakery look; sprinkle on additional crushed peppermint and press in a few more white chocolate chips.
 Cool on pan for two minutes, then transfer to cooling rack.